roughnecks/planthopper/README.md

 pieces work together.

-If you want to try planthopper, you need to authorize it as an application for your tumblrlog.
+If you want to try planthopper, you need to authorize it as an application for your tumblelog.
 Once the app has been authorized you'll have to edit the bot configuration file and fill in some informations, which should be kept privately.

 First of all connect with your browser to https://laltromondo.dynalias.net/planthopper/